ryandawsonuk/configmaps-transformers/helm/README.md

 Transform them with:

-`helm upgrade transformers1 --set optimusprime.transformer.mode=disguised,gears.transformer.mode=disguised,megatron.transformer.mode=robot,shockwave.transformer.mode=robot --recreate-pods ./transformers/` <br/>
+`helm upgrade transformers1 --recreate-pods --set autobots.mode=disguised,decepticons.mode=robot ./transformers/` <br/>

-Note this takes a little while but if you refresh browser (preferably with private browsing - or run the four minikube service commands again) you'll see it reflected without downtime.
+Note this takes a little while but if you refresh your browser (preferably with private browsing - or run the four minikube service commands again) you'll see it reflected without downtime.

 And delete with: